🌑

 … for parties

-If understanding matters at the booth, clarity becomes strategy.
+If understanding mattered at the booth, clarity becomes strategy.
 The quiz rewards programs that are short, plain and checkable.
-Fog stops paying.
-Dog whistles stop paying.
-Vague everything-to-everyone paragraphs stop paying.
-A party that can distill itself to four real claims has a path to be heard without buying your timeline or gaming the algorithm.
-Small parties benefit as much as large ones, because exposure is standardized, not purchased.
+Fog might stop paying.
+That could benefit smaller parties, because exposure is standardized, not bought.

-The format also creates feedback that is actually useful.
+It also creates feedback that is actually useful.
 Aggregated error rates show which points people do not grasp.
-That is not vibes, that is a comprehension signal.
-Campaigns can fix wording, cut jargon and train field teams on explanations that land.
-After the election, the archived claims act as receipts.
-That raises the cost of bait and switch and makes internal discipline easier.
-If the leadership wants to pivot, they now have to walk past their own signed sentences.
+That is a comprehension signal, not vibes.
+After the election, archived claims act as receipts, which raises the cost of bait and switch.
+The downside is obvious too: parties could learn to optimize for four lines and flatten nuance even harder.

 … for the system

-When the core promises sit next to the ballot, the mandate is easier to read.
-After the election you can check coalition deals against a short, time stamped list of claims instead of a fog of slogans.
-The same format every cycle creates a clean record, so changes over time are visible without guesswork.
+When the core promises sit next to the ballot, mandates become easier to read.
+Coalition deals can be checked against a short, time stamped set of claims instead of a fog of slogans.
+That does not fix campaign money or polarization, but it could nudge incentives toward checkable commitments.

 … for media and education

-For journalists this is an easy scaffold.
-Four claims per party turn into quick comparison pieces with links to sources the parties approved.
-After the vote, tracking delivery is less detective work and more progress check.
+For journalists it is an easy scaffold.
+Four claims per party become quick comparison pieces with links to sources parties approved.
+After the vote, tracking delivery becomes less detective work and more progress check.

-For teachers it is ready to use classroom fuel.
+For teachers it is ready classroom material.
 Short, neutral claims let students compare positions without turning the lesson into a rally.
-Because the sources are frozen in time, the same four claims can be reopened a year later and discussed again.
-Simple, fair and useful.
+The frozen sources make it possible to reopen the same claims a year later and discuss what happened.

 Minimal concept